hukcommerce/ajax-cart-pro/README.md

 ## Support & contact info

-- Need help setting up or want to customize this extension to meet your business needs?
+- Need help setting up or want to customize this app to meet your business needs?
 - Get instant support with our Live Chat
 - Send Us an email to info@hukcommerce.com or Contact Us : https://www.hukcommerce.com/contacts